traefik/traefik/docs/content/observability/tracing/jaeger.md

 _Optional, Default=true_

-Disable the UDP connection helper that periodically re-resolves the agent's hostname and reconnects if there was a change.
+Disables the UDP connection helper that periodically re-resolves the agent's hostname and reconnects if there was a change.
 Enabling the re-resolving of UDP address make the client more robust in Kubernetes deployments.

 ```yaml tab="File (YAML)"